 – Learn the best shoveling techniques.

-– Carry a strong shovel that you have tested on hard, packed snow.
+– Carry a strong shovel that you’ve tested on hard packed snow.

 - Post the Avalanche Bulletins on your Twitter, your Facebook page and your garage door.
-Make sure your friends and your local dealers get the bulletins.
+Make sure as many people as possible see the bulletins.

 - Know the terrain rating with the current danger rating.
 This provides you with good decision making guidance.

 - For current snow condition bulletins, hot zone reports, course offerings, and other avalanche information please visit these web sites: